mdquigley/blog/content/posts/toneblocks-pt1.md

 So now if you run your `index.html` file in your browser, you should see a single button with "Play" displayed.
 And when you press it, you should hear an 8th note of Middle C. Hello Tone! 🎵

 ### Hello Block
-Next, we're going to implement a Blockly workspace and a custom block that prints "Hello Block" when the workspace code is run.
+Next, we're going to implement a Blockly workspace and print "Hello Block" when the workspace code is run.
 The [Blockly API documentation](https://developers.google.com/blockly/) has a breakdown of its many features, as well as examples and tools to help with creating your own environment.
+First we'll load Blockly with a few `<script>` tags just like we did for Tone.js.

 ```
 <!DOCTYPE html>